Build Wealth by Buying Assets, not Liabilities

 On the flip side, for every dollar you don't use to buy assets, you're losing out on the earning potential of that dollar over time.

-If you're looking for a great resource to get started investing, I recommend this book.
-A lot of the concepts I use originated from this book way back in the day.
+If you're looking for a great resource to get started buying assets, I recommend my investing course.
+This courses teaches you the process I used to buy investments and grow an investing account to a balance of over $100,000.
 I'm now primarily a passive investor, which means I sleep well at night knowing my money is growing without my constant attention.